National Prayer Network

 hate crime laws. ( Watch Rev. Ted Pike's Hate

-Laws: Making Criminals of Christians
+Laws: Making Criminals of Christians) Police

 from 15 European nations just met in London to